What size battery do I need?

 Unfortunately, not every household may be able to receive a pre-approval for various reasons; including the strength of the local grid.
 It is also possible connections approval provided by the DNSP are subject to export constraints.
 The Victorian Distribution Code regulates the distribution and connection of electricity to customers, and safety of community is a key priority.

-Planning a system that’s Virtual Power Plant ready
+Planning a system that is Virtual Power Plant ready

-All batteries on are aggregation and VPP ready and comply to Australian Energy Market Operator’s (AEMO) minimum specifications.
+All batteries on Solar Victoria’s Approved Products List are aggregation and VPP ready and comply to Australian Energy Market Operator’s (AEMO) minimum specifications.
 This is to enable your household to participate in Virtual Power Plant Trials, where many households are linked via cloud-based systems to work like a small power station.

-Benefits of participating in aggregation or a VPP program include:
+Benefits of participating in aggregation projects or a VPP program

 - enable greater uptake of Distributed Energy Resources (DER)